Chumbawamba: Break-up and post-breakup activities (2012–present)

 On 8 July 2012, Chumbawamba announced that they would be disbanding at the end of the year.
 On their website they opened the statement with "That's it then, it's the end.
 With neither a whimper, a bang or a reunion."
 They stated they would continue with individual efforts, and ended their official statement:

 We do, of course, reserve the right to re-emerge as Chumbawamba doing something else entirely (certainly not touring and putting out albums every 2 or 3 years).
 But frankly, that's not very likely.
 Thirty years of being snotty, eclectic, funny, contrary and just plain weird.
 What a privilege, and what a good time we've had.

 In December 2012, the final UK show, filmed at the Leeds City Varieties on Halloween night, was released as Chumbawamba's only live DVD, entitled Going, Going – Live at Leeds City Varieties.

-A mail-order EP, In Memoriam: Margaret Thatcher, was released on 8 April 2013.
-The CD had been recorded around 2005 and made available for pre-order at gigs and on the group's website, to be issued upon the death of Margaret Thatcher.
+A mail-order EP, In Memoriam: Margaret Thatcher, was released on 8 April 2013 to mark the death of the former UK Prime Minister.
+The CD had been recorded around 2005 and made available for pre-order at gigs and on the group's website, to be issued when Thatcher died.